alainwolf/alainwolf.ch/content/public_keys/index.en.md

 ## WireGuard VPN

-For VPN connections with [WireGuard](https://www.wireguard.com/), below is the public of my personal computer:
+For VPN connections with [WireGuard](https://www.wireguard.com/), you can use this WireGuard public key of my personal computer:

 ```text
 VM37YPASrxm1x2BuAAx5ep+IiIKdlil2Y3q9jX8tQBM=